-Directions:(7选5)
+Directions:

-In the following text, some sentences have been removed.
-For Questions (41-45), choose the most suitable one from the list A-G to fit into each of the numbered blank.
-There are two extra choices, which do not fit in any of the gaps.
-Mark your answers on ANSWER SHEET 1.
+Read the following text and answer the questions by finding information from the right column that corresponds to each of the marked details given in the left column.
+There are two extra choices in the right column.
+Mark your answer on ANSWER SHEET 1.
 (10 points)